-	In a small bowl combine 1/4 cup of hot water with 2 tablespoons of granulated sugar substitute.
+In a small bowl, combine 1/4 cup of hot water with two tablespoons of granulated sugar substitute.

-To this mixture add the 2 eggs one at a time along with the sour cream.
+To this mixture, add the two eggs one at a time, along with the sour cream.
 Combine until well incorporated.

-Next, add the dry ingredients; sifted almond flour, golden flax meal, baking powder, salt, cinnamon powder, ground nutmeg to the wet ingredients and, mix until just combined.
+Next, add the dry ingredients; sifted almond flour, golden flax meal, baking powder, salt, cinnamon powder, and ground nutmeg to the wet ingredients and mix until just combined.

 Then fold in reconstituted dried cranberries.

-Place the cookie dough in the refrigerator and allow to chill for 30 minutes before baking this will prevent the cookie from spreading.
+Place the cookie dough in the refrigerator and allow it to chill for 30 minutes before baking.
+This will prevent the cookie from spreading.

-Allow the cookies to cool completley on a cooling rack before storing.
+Allow the cookies to cool completely on a cooling rack before storing them.

 Ingredients Needed For This Keto Oatmeal Cookie Recipe